 -

-Features restaurants, cafes, and retail stores offering diverse choices for citizens and visitors.
+Features restaurants, cafes and retail stores offering a variety of choices for visitors.

 -